-Until she mates or is spayed, these estrus cycles will repeat as often as every two or three weeks, causing distress to both the queen and her human companions.
-During these cycles, Queenie's entire focus will be on escaping the house to mate or to mate with a male housemate, if you are careless enough to have whole male cats in the same household.
+Until she mates or is spayed, estrus (the time of receptivity to mating) will occur every two or three weeks, causing distress to both the queen and her human companions.
+During this time, Queenie's entire focus will be on escaping the house to mate or mating with an intact male housemate.
 She will be single-minded in her need to mate, will loudly vocalize (call), and lurk near doors, just waiting for the chance to meet up with one of the noisy feline Romeos who will cluster near your home, fighting for the privilege of impregnating your queen.

 Estrus is described as the period of receptivity to mating and is linked with the production of estradiol (a type of estrogen) produced by ovarian follicles.
-It is not to be confused with menstruation in human females, and you will rarely, if ever, see any signs of blood, although occasional mucous discharge may be evident.
+Unlike dogs, cats that are in heat rarely experience observable vulvar swelling or discharge.

-Female cats are induced ovulators, which means that ovulation does not take place without mating or manual stimulation.
-If the female cat does not mate during estrus, hormonal levels will eventually drop off, and the estrus cycle will cease until it repeats itself in another two to three weeks.
+Female cats are induced ovulators, which means that ovulation does not take place without mating or similar stimulation.
+If the female cat does not mate during estrus, hormonal levels will eventually drop off, and the estrous cycle will repeat itself in another two to three weeks.

-The queen will signal her willingness to mate with a unique posture: head down, forelegs bent, rear quarters raised to expose the vulva ( this raised posture is called lordosis), with the tail raised and held to the side of the body, all designed to accommodate entry by the tom cat's penis.
-Her rear legs will tread rhythmically as if walking in place.
+The queen will signal her willingness to mate with a unique posture: chest down, forelegs bent, rear quarters raised with the tail to the side to expose the vulva ( this posture is called lordosis).
+Her rear legs may tread rhythmically as if walking in place.

-The tom cat will mount the female from the rear, holding her on the back of the neck with his teeth.
-This biting behavior may in part be to ensure cooperation but may also stimulate a part of the female's brain that induces ovulation.
+The tomcat will mount the female from the rear, often holding her on the back of the neck with his teeth and insert his penis through her vulva.

-Ovulation will usually occur within 20 to 50 hours after mating, and the eggs are viable (capable of being fertilized) for approximately one day.
-The eggs are fertilized in the oviduct, and then make their way to the uterus via the uterine horn, implanting in the uterine lining within 10 to 12 days.
+Ovulation will usually occur within 20 to 50 hours after mating.
+The eggs are fertilized in the oviduct, and then make their way to the uterus via the uterine horn, implanting in the uterine lining within approximately 12 to 13 days.

 Unfortunately, yes.
 For that reason, it is critical to keep her indoors and separate from any whole males in the house.
 Once the mother cat starts to wean the kittens, she should be spayed to prevent further litters.
 In addition, the kittens should be spayed/neutered, whether kept in the original home or placed for adoption.